msik-404/karma-app-gateway/README.md

 The second part of the request is `Key: image` and `Value: BINARY_IMAGE_DATA` with HTTP `<input type="file">`.

 ```
-POST user/posts/{postId}/rate?is_positive=TRUE|FALSE
+POST /user/posts/{postId}/rate?is_positive=TRUE|FALSE
 ```
 This endpoint is used for rating posts.
 User needs to be logged-in to use it.
-Argument is_positive is required. postId is SOME_24_CHAR_HEX_STRING.
-If post is not found `HTTP code 404 Not Found` response with appropriate message is returned.
+Argument is_positive is required.
+If post is not found `HTTP status code 404 Not Found` response with appropriate message is returned.
-If post gets rated by the same user, second time the same way, nothing will happen and user will get `HTTP code 200 OK` response.
+If post gets rated by the same user, second time the same way, nothing will happen and user will get `HTTP status code 200 OK` response.
 Theoretically Rating not found exception could be thrown but it shouldn't happen because rating operation takes place in transaction.
 This endpoint uses cache.
 Post will get cached if one of these two things take place at the time of rating the post: